espra/core/src/zero/README.md

 * ampzero instances
 * nginx frontend

-And, assuming that you'd chosen the default port settings, you should
+And, assuming that you'd chosen the default port settings, you
-now be able to point your browser at the following URL and login:
+should now be able to point your browser at the following URL and
+login:

 * [https://localhost:8040]

-The various log, pid and related files for these processes will be within
+The various log, pid and related files for these processes will be
-the `amprun_root` setting as specified in your `amprun.yaml` file
+within the `amprun_root_directory` setting as specified in your
-and defaults to:
+`amprun.yaml` file and defaults to:

     /opt/ampzero/var/

+When you run `ampzero init` it might run commands via sudo
-You might want to fix up the directory permissions by doing something
+to fix the directory permissions.
+You can do this yourself by
-like:
+doing  something like:

     $ sudo mkdir /opt/ampzero
     $ sudo chown your-username /opt/ampzero

-By default, the amprun process daemonises itself.
-You can suppress
+By default, the ampzero run process daemonises itself.
+You can
-this with the `--no-daemon` parameter — allowing you to kill all the
+suppress this with the `--no-daemon` parameter — allowing you
-processes with a single ^C.
+to kill all the processes with a single ^C.

 Otherwise, you can stop or force quit a running set of processes, e.g.

-    $ amprun kickass stop
+    $ ampzero run kickass stop
-    $ amprun kickass quit
+    $ ampzero run kickass quit

 You can also enable debug mode settings, e.g.

-    $ amprun kickass --debug
+    $ ampzero run kickass --debug

 This also implicitly sets the `--no-daemon` parameter.

-By default, your instance will communicate with `amphub.org` so that
+By default, your instance will communicate with `amphub.org`
-other instances can know how to contact you.
-You can disable this:
+so that other instances can know how to contact you.
+You can
+disable this:

-    $ amprun kickass --no-hub
+    $ ampzero run kickass --no-hub

-However, until amp routing is developed, other nodes will not be able
+However, until amp routing is developed, other nodes will not be
-to contact you if your address changes and you're in this mode.
-It can,
+able to contact you if your address changes and you're in this
-however, be quite useful whilst you're developing though.
+mode.
+It can, however, be quite useful whilst you're developing
+though.

-And, on a related front, amprun will try to figure out your public/external
+And, on a related front, ampzero run will try to figure out your
-IP address and establish a port mapping with any NAT device that might
+public/external IP address and establish a port mapping with
-be in between your machine and the internet.
+any NAT device that might be in between your machine and the
+internet.
 You can disable this, e.g.

-    $ amprun kickass --no-nat-bypass
+    $ ampzero run kickass --no-nat-bypass

-This setting is also implicit in the command that you'd use to run an
+This setting is also implicit in the command that you'd use to
-instance on a "proper" server or VPS:
+run an instance on a "proper" server or VPS:

-    $ amprun kickass --server
+    $ ampzero run kickass --server

-This mode differs from the default (which is suited for single-machine
+This mode differs from the default (which is suited for normal
-instances), in that it'd only start the following processes:
+single-machine instances), in that it'd only start the following
+processes:

 * redis servers
 * ampzero instances
 * nginx frontend

-It assumes that you've got stable Keyspace servers running and that
+It assumes that you've got stable Keyspace servers running and
-the zerodata/logstore apps are running — either on Google App Engine
+that the zerodata/logstore apps are running — either on Google
-or elsewhere using [AppScale] or [TyphoonAE].
+App Engine or elsewhere using [AppScale] or [TyphoonAE].

 **Server/Cloud Deployment**

-Until amp routing is developed, there's no built-in support to let other
+Until amp routing is developed, there's no built-in support to let
-instances provide offline replication.
-So, in order to run an instance
+other instances provide offline replication.
+So, in order to run an
-which is accessible when you're offline, you're going to have to deploy
+instance which is accessible when you're offline, you're going to
-to a server with decent internet connectivity.
+have to deploy to a server with decent internet connectivity.

-This is easy enough when you've got just a single server but becomes
+This is easy enough when you've got just a single server but
-quite problematic once you have anything more than 2 servers.
-So, to
+becomes quite problematic once you have anything more than 2
-help with the problem, the `ampdeploy` script tries to simplify things:
+servers.
+So, to help with the problem, the `ampzero deploy`
+command tries to simplify things:

-    $ ampdeploy kickass
+    $ ampzero deploy kickass

-This will first generate tarballs of specific directories from your ampify
+This will first generate tarballs of specific directories from your
-and instance repositories.
-This step requires clean working directories,
+ampify and instance repositories.
+This step requires clean working
-so either commit or `git stash` your changes first.
+directories, so either commit or `git stash` your changes first.

-The script will then communicate to the various `username@hosts`
+It will then communicate to the various `username@hosts/ips`
 that you've specified in your `deployment.yaml` file.
-This will happen
+This will
-over SSH, so you need to have SSH servers running and the keys.
+happen over SSH, so you need to have the respective SSH keys.

 You can limit deployment to specific hosts with:

-    $ ampdeploy kickass --host tav@212.4.3.2
+    $ ampzero deploy kickass --host tav@212.4.3.2

 You can also use an alternative file instead of `deployment.yaml`,
 e.g.

-    $ ampdeloy kickass --config ~/path/to/alt.yaml
+    $ ampzero deploy kickass --config ~/path/to/alt.yaml

-The script will try to find out if there's an existing deployment, and
+The `ampzero deploy` will try to find out if there's an existing
-if it's previously generated a tarball matching those versions, it'd  create
+deployment, and if it's previously generated a tarball matching those
-a compressed diff to send — otherwise, it'd transfer over the full tarball.
+versions, it'd  create a compressed diff to send — otherwise, it'd
+transfer over the full tarball.

 And, finally, it'd run through a series of commands in order to switch
 over all of your servers in a synchronised manner:

+* build new tarballs if remote architecture differs
 * double-verify tarballs/patches in case of memory corruption
 * extract and setup the updated directories
-* run `amprun stop` for any existing contexts
+* run `ampzero run stop` for any existing contexts
 * switch over symlinks
-* launch `amprun` in the new deployment
+* launch `ampzero run` in the new deployment
 * clean up all but the most recent of any previous deployments

 The directory layout on your servers would end up looking something